PriyathamVarma/midjourney-prompts/README.md

-# Midjourney-prompts
+# Prompts for Mid-Journey 🚀
 For prompts to use in midjourney

 <hr/>
-1. --ar : accept ratio
+@command: --ar : accept ratio

-ex : --ar x:y
+@ex : --ar x:y

 @info
 x ->> numeric